flowsydev/flowsy-net-db-abstractions/README.md

 This package provides basic constructs for working with databases.

 ## DbProvider
-The `DbProvider` enumeration contains values that specify the type of database provider to use.
-The following values are available:

-- PostgreSql
-- MySql
-- SqlServer
-- Oracle
-- Sqlite

-## DbProviderExtensions
-The `DbProviderExtensions` class provides extension methods for the `DbProvider` enumeration.
-It has the following methods:
+The `DbProvider` class includes methods and properties that represent different database providers.
+It has the following properties:

+- Family: A value from the `DbProviderFamily` enumeration that specifies the family of the database provider.
-- GetInvariantName(): Returns the invariant name of the database provider.
+- InvariantName: A string that contains the invariant name of the database provider.
-- GetDefaultPort(): Returns the default port number for the database provider.
+- DefaultPort: An integer that contains the default port number for the database provider.
-- GetDefaultDatabaseName(): Returns the default database name for the database provider.
+- DefaultDatabaseName: A string that contains the default database name for the database provider.
-- FormatCasting: Formats a string that casts a value to a specific type in the database provider's SQL dialect.
+- DefaulSchemaName: A string that contains the default schema name for the database provider.
+- Factory: A `DbProviderFactory` object that can be used to create instances of `IDbConnection`, `IDbCommand`, `IDbDataParameter`, and other database objects.
+- ParameterPrefixForStatement: A string that contains the parameter prefix used by the database provider when building a statement.
+- SupportsNamedParameters: A boolean value that indicates whether the database provider supports named parameters.
-- SupportsEnums: Returns a boolean value that indicates whether the database provider supports enums.
+- SupportsEnums: A boolean value that indicates whether the database provider supports enums.
-- SupportsRoutineType: Returns a boolean value that indicates whether the database provider supports the specified routine type.
+- SupportsRoutineType: A method that returns a boolean value that indicates whether the database provider supports the specified routine type.
-- RoutineCanReturnTable: Returns a boolean value that indicates whether the database provider supports routines that return tables.
+- RoutineCanReturnTable: A method that returns a boolean value that indicates whether the database provider supports routines that return tables.
-- SupportsNamedParameters: Returns a boolean value that indicates whether the database provider supports named parameters.
-- GetParameterPrefixForStatement: Returns the parameter prefix used by the database provider when building a statement.
+- FormatCasting: A method that formats a string that casts a value to a specific type in the database provider's SQL dialect.
+- FormatNamedParameter: A method that formats a string that represents a named parameter in the database provider's SQL dialect.
+- GetConnectionStringBuilder: A method that returns a `DbConnectionStringBuilder` object that can be used to build connection strings for the database provider.
+- BuildConnectionString: A method that builds a connection string using the specified parameters.
-- BuildStatement: Builds a SQL statement using the specified parameters.
+- BuildStatement: A method that builds a SQL statement using the specified parameters.

 ## DbHost
 The `DbHost` class holds information about the host of a database.
 It has the following properties:

-- Provider: A value from the `DbProvider` enumeration that specifies the type of database provider to use.
+- Provider: An instance of the `DbProvider` class that specifies the type of database provider to use.
 - Address: A string that contains the host name or IP address of the database server.
 - Port: An integer that contains the port number of the database server.